10 Family Christmas Genealogy Tips

 - Be sure names and dates are inside the photo frame.

-- Use the link icon in the corner of the screen to connect photos.
-Use the link icon for gravestones with multiple sides.
-It may also be used for gravestones that are close together with the same surnames.
+- Use the chain icon in the corner of the screen to link multiple photos together.
+It can be used for gravestones with information on more than one side.

-- When you are done taking pictures, click on “upload photos”.
+- When you are done taking pictures for the day, go to the main screen of the BillionGraves app and tap on “photos”.
+Then tap on “upload”.
 You can do this after you return home using a Wi-Fi connection or at the cemetery using your data plan.